 The liner on these diapers is made of three layers of soft minky fabric, which both absorbs and dries very quickly.
 And while of course the function and fit of any diaper is essential, we can't talk about Bummis without mentioning the patterns — ooohhhh, the patterns.
 In addition to an array of bright colors, these diapers come in nursery rhyme prints, tributes to cities like London and New York, and our newest favorite - the Pooper Hero (pictured).Size

-: Available from Baby Earth for $23.95
+: Available from Baby Earth

-Charlie Banana One-Sized Diapers 10 of 28
+Charlie Banana One-Size Diapers

-Charlie Banana is another great diapering option, particularly for moms who love fun, whimsical patterns.
+s another great diapering option, particularly for moms who love fun, whimsical patterns.
 I have been using these since my son was born, and they have easily adjusted and adapted to our needs as he has grown and our diapering needs have changed.
 Charlie Bananas are unique in the market due to their 2-in-1 system — meaning moms have the option to use either washable or disposable inserts.